gaia-platform/GaiaPlatform/production/README.md

 #### Building the distribution packages

 After building the SDK, it becomes possible to also build the distribution packages.
-To do this, execute the following command in the **build/** folder:
+To do this, execute the following command in the `build` folder:

 ```
 make package